chinmaybhardwaj/Python/Deep Learning/README.md

 # Deep Learning

-Implementation Deep Learning Algorithms from scratch using Python.
+Implementation of Deep Learning Algorithms from scratch using Python.